-The tablet brush settings is one of features that really sets a Wacom tablet (Intuos or Intuos Pro) apart from a mouse.
+The tablet brush settings is one of features that really separates a Graphics tablet (Intuos, Intuos Pro, Cintiq and Cintiq Companion) from a mouse or track pad.

 The brush settings palette has three views ...